Version2Software/cdk-examples/api-gateway/api-s3/README.md

 2. Build a simple S3 browser client using Spring Boot and Thymeleaf.
 3. Learn how to sign an AWS_IAM auth request using the AWSRequestSigningApacheInterceptor from https://github.com/awslabs/aws-request-signing-apache-interceptor.

-# Assumptions
-1. You have an AWS account.
-2. You have generated an access key and secret key for an IAM account.
-Using root account access keys is strongly discouraged.
-3. You have used "aws configure" to configure a default profile (stored in ~/.aws/config and ~/.aws/credentials).

-# Installation
-Install the aws-cli.
-See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html \
-Install the CDK.
-See https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites

-# Requirements for this exercise
-JDK (11 or later)\
-mvn (3.6 or later)\
-git

 # Quick Start
 `cdk deploy`  (Uses mvn to compile the Java files, generates the JSON template, and builds the CF stack in AWS.)